 Bottom line: It boils down to you, and what kind of music you want to play.

 Now on to your instrument questions.
 I’m not familiar with Rondo or their 8-string.
-I am familiar with Tropical Moon and some of their instruments, and am happy to rant, er, discuss that.
+I am familiar with Tropical Moon and some of their instruments and am happy to rant, er, discuss that.
 One of my Public Service Announcements at Harp Guitar Music is on this very subject.
-If every eBay shopper would read these before bidding, I’d probably get a lot less emails.
+If every eBay shopper would read these before bidding, I’d probably get a lot fewer emails.
 There, my focus is largely on their then-rampant intellectual theft.
-I haven’t seen a Doolin rip-off in awhile – perhaps Mike’s letter to them helped.
+I haven’t seen a Doolin rip-off in a while – perhaps Mike’s letter to them helped.
 The other issue then was that they would simply steal photos off my site (the Sedgwick for example) and include that as the “actual instrument” they were selling.
 The scam being that if people bid, they would then simply build as many crude knockoffs as needed to fill orders.
 The instrument sent might vary significantly, but I imagine in many cases uneducated buyers would just take their lumps.
 From what I’ve heard, the company would accept returns and give money back, so perhaps there’s hope yet.

 One thing I can’t answer is: Is this even the same Tropical Moon?
 Hard to say, but likely.
 They have constantly used different eBay accounts for their listings (I can’t comment on the legitimacy of their “feedback”), and they also like to apply random “brand names” –especially “folksy” American terms (like Tennessee) – to various inexplicable instruments as well.

 Whoever this company was/is, the advantage to shoppers now is that they seem to be at least showing a real instrument they have built.
 You may or may not get that exact one, but at least you can tell it’ll be pretty crappy, right?
 Javen asks if “this is a fake.”
 A fake in what way?
 I’d call it a “fake professional instrument,” if that’s what he means, but no, it’s real enough (shudder).
 You’ll get something like that, and half the time, it might even be playable (but doubtful).
 One fellow wrote about one where they installed the bridge so that the octave fell at the 11th fret!
 Another brought one of the first “Doolin-rip-off HGs” by, and it actually sounded better than the Lark in the Morning.
-But he paid several hundred dollars, and then had to put another several hundred into it to get it to be remotely usable.
+But he paid several hundred dollars and then had to put another several hundred into it to get it to be remotely usable.
 Still, intrinsic value remains (IMO) at only about $99, which is what some of their opening bids are (or should be).

 The real question should be, “but why are they so ugly?”
 The one Javen pointed out is not as bad as most, but certainly has no finesse or artistry (or practicality) in the “treble” attachment.
 It’s these “harp” instruments that kill me.

 Here’s my favorite!
 They apparently went from crudely copying really wild existing instruments from the web to creating Frankenstein’s monster instruments that make virtually no sense.
 This one (which they call the “Jasper”) combines a “folk art” Wishnevsky harp guitar bass section with a resonator guitar along with an original “harp bank” of simplistic design with zero harmonic curve (like the one Javen asked about at top).
 But could anyone play it?
 The string banks are all a mile away from each other!
 Nor do they understand the “sub-bass” or “super-treble” concept.
 They usually just put a set of regular guitar strings on all of their various banks.
-But that’s OK, because the tuners won’t hold pitch anyway.
+But that’s OK because the tuners won’t hold pitch anyway.
 It’s all just for show, apparently.

 When they do copy some instrument from my site, they are still weird and crude, but perhaps a bit more aesthetic.
 This one (left) was obviously copied from pro builder, Bart Applewhite’s one-of-a-kind electric harp-bass (right).

 Mind you, normally I try to be more diplomatic and “politically correct” in my comments about others’ work.
 But I have no qualms about trying to prevent unsuspecting or gullible musicians from wasting even 99 bucks on anything from this company.
-If you want more opinions and evidence, our Forum has an old thread on this very topic.

 Sadly, all these instruments just give harp guitars and China both a bad name.
 Because there are great instruments coming out of China.
 I’ll talk about them in a day or two.
 For now, you’ve learned what not to buy.
 Next will be good news.